-Israel's Groundhog Day: Hold Elections.
+Israel's 'Groundhog Day': Hold Elections.
 Call Another Vote.
 Repeat

 Eight main parties or coalitions of parties are vying for votes in Israel's legislative elections, and none is expected to win a majority of parliament's 120 seats.
 Whichever front-runner can form a majority coalition with other parties is the victor.

 For years, Netanyahu has managed to stay in office by partnering with mostly right-wing and religious Jewish parties.
-A slightly larger share of Israelis has voted for those parties in the past year.
+A slightly larger share of Israelis voted for those parties in the past year.
 But one right-wing party, led by former Defense Minister Avigdor Lieberman, no longer supports Netanyahu, leaving the incumbent without a majority.
-Netanyahu has acted as interim prime minister while election after election has been inconclusive.
+Netanyahu has acted as interim prime minister while the elections have been inconclusive.

-Meanwhile, Gantz hasn't been able to muster his own center-left majority in parliament.
-Hence the political standoff.
+Meanwhile, Gantz hasn't been able to muster his own center-left majority in parliament, hence the political standoff.

 Will the results be any different this time or is Israel destined for a fourth round of elections?